marouenbg/ACHR.cu/paper/paper.md

 each point.
 Each thread in the GPU executes one chain.
 Moreover, each thread can call additional threads to perform large matrix operations using the nested parallelism abilities of the new NVIDIA cards.
-In this case, the speed up with the GPU is quite important in the table below.
+In this case, the speedup with the GPU is quite important in the table below.
 It is noteworthy that even for a single core, the CPU is multithreaded especially with MATLAB base functions such as min and max.